Operation Flash: Background

 The 1990 revolt of the Croatian Serbs was centred on the predominantly Serb-populated areas of the Dalmatian hinterland around Knin, parts of the Lika, Kordun, Banovina regions and in eastern Croatian settlements with significant Serb populations, as well as parts of western Slavonia centred on Pakrac and Okučani.
 In the early stages of the Log Revolution, tens of thousands of Serbs fled Croatian-controlled cities, to form the entity known as the Republic of Serbian Krajina (RSK).
 The RSK's proclaimed intention to integrate politically with Serbia was viewed by the Croatian Government as an act of rebellion.
-By March 1991, the conflict had escalated to war—the Croatian War of Independence.
+By March 1991, the conflict had escalated to war: the Croatian War of Independence.
 In June 1991, with the breakup of Yugoslavia, Croatia declared its independence, which came into effect on 8 October after a three-month moratorium.
-From late October to late December 1991, the HV conducted Operations Otkos 10 and Orkan 91 recapturing 60% of RSK-occupied western Slavonia, resulting in Serbs fleeing from the area, while some were killed in a death camp in Pakračka Poljana.
+From late October to late December 1991, Croatian forces conducted Operations Otkos 10 and Orkan 91, recapturing 60% of RSK-occupied western Slavonia.
+This resulted in Serbs fleeing from the area, while some were killed in a death camp in Pakračka Poljana.
 A campaign of ethnic cleansing was then initiated by the RSK against Croatian civilians and most non-Serbs were expelled by early 1993.
 After the end of the war, thousands of civilians murdered by the Serb troops were exhumed from mass graves.

 As the Yugoslav People's Army (JNA) increasingly supported the RSK and the Croatian Police was unable to cope with the situation, the Croatian National Guard (ZNG) was formed in May 1991.
 The ZNG was renamed the Croatian Army (HV) in November.
 The establishment of the military of Croatia was hampered by a United Nations (UN) arms embargo introduced in September.
 The final months of 1991 saw the fiercest fighting of the war, culminating in the Battle of the barracks, the Siege of Dubrovnik, and the Battle of Vukovar.
 The western Slavonia area became the scene of a JNA offensive in September and October aimed at severing all transport links between the Croatian capital, Zagreb, and Slavonia.
 Even though the HV managed to reclaim much territory gained by the JNA advance in operations Otkos 10 and Orkan 91, it failed to secure the Zagreb-Belgrade motorway and railroad significant for the defence of Slavonia.